oliverhynes21-code/Cli-Expense-Tracker/README.md

 ![Expense Tracker CLI output of reading the expenses from the file](screenshots/readExpenses.png)

 - Reading the overall total spending in each category:
--

 ![Expense Tracker CLI output of reading the overall total spending in each category](screenshots/categoryTotals.png)

--Reading the monthly total spending in each category:
+- Reading the monthly total spending in each category:

 ![Expense Tracker CLI output of reading the monthly total spending in each category](screenshots/monthlyTotals.png)